-As a matter of practice, the Navy typically does not conduct certain activities in coastal areas due to specific mission requirements.
-By deciding not to conduct certain activities in these coastal areas, potential impacts can be avoided in those areas.
-The coastal zone is 3 NM from shore for all states but Texas, the Florida Gulf coast, and Puerto Rico, which have a 9-NM limit.
-Training and testing activities that typically do not occur in the coastal zone are listed in Table 2.3-6 and Table 2.3-7, respectively.
+As a matter of practice, the Navy does not typically conduct certain activities in the coastal zone due to specific mission requirements.
+The coastal zone extends 3 NM from shore everywhere in the Study Area except off Texas, the Florida Gulf coast, and Puerto Rico, where it extends 9 NM from shore.
+Training and testing activities that do not typically occur in the coastal zone are listed in Table 2.3-6 and Table 2.3-7, respectively.
+This standard operating procedure benefits public health and safety and the environmental and cultural resources that are located in the coastal zone through an avoidance of potential interaction with applicable activities.